Part VI

 - Plan aftercare, feedback, repair, and accountability pathways.

-Favor explicit yes/no, regular check-ins, and opt-outs honored without pressure; pause or stop the instant signals shift, no justification required.
+Favor explicit yes/no, regular check-ins, and opt-outs honored without pressure; pause or stop the instant signals shift.